Project Grant for Researchers

-We prefer that you send application materials by uploading documents through our website in either *.pdf or *.doc format.
-Assemble all required documents and email addresses prior to beginning the online application process – which will prompt you to upload and submit your materials in one session.
+Beginning with the Applicant Information link below, please upload your application materials in *.pdf format (preferred).
+Assemble all required documents and recommender email addresses and upload your application materials in one session.
 All digital documents must be submitted by the annual October 1 deadline.
-If you encounter problems with online submission contact Keri Liechty at firstname.lastname@example.org.
+Recommenders must submit their letters by October 8th.
+If you encounter problems with online submission contact Keri Liechty at email@example.com.

 Applications should include:

 - Applicant Information (Application details, 1-3 sentences stating your project's core question and 200-word summary)